nautobot/nautobot/docs/rest-api/overview.md

 ```

 !!! note "PUT versus PATCH"
-    The NetBox REST API support the use of either `PUT` or `PATCH` to modify an existing object.
+    The Nautobot REST API support the use of either `PUT` or `PATCH` to modify an existing object.
 The difference is that a `PUT` request requires the user to specify a _complete_ representation of the object being modified, whereas a `PATCH` request need include only the attributes that are being updated.
 For most purposes, using `PATCH` is recommended.

 ### Updating Multiple Objects